risk-of-thunder/R2Wiki/docs/Mod-Creation/Cookbook.md

 Welcome to the Risk of Rain 2 modding cookbook, explore modding best practices with common code snippets.

-### Refer to the Table of Contents to the right of the page to jump to a specific snippet.
+==Refer to the Table of Contents to the right of the page to jump to a specific snippet.==

 ## Loading Assets
 After the Memory Optimization Update, modders now have an opt-in system to keep load times fast and keep your mod's memory usage in check.
 To use the `GameAssetPaths` you'll need a reference to the `RoR2BepInExPack` package in your `.csproj`.
 [Link to the latest version in the modding discord](https://discord.com/channels/562704639141740588/562704639569428506/1303101282894090240).